kumbulanit/t-sql/tech company/untitled/Presentations/Module8_Enhanced_Theory_Presentation.md

         CUME_DIST() OVER (ORDER BY BaseSalary) AS SalaryCumulativeDistribution,

         -- Window frame calculations
-        AVG(BaseSalary) OVER (PARTITION BY DepartmentID) AS DeptAverageSalary, SUM(BaseSalary) OVER (PARTITION BY DepartmentID) AS DeptTotalSalary, COUNT(*) OVER (PARTITION BY DepartmentID) AS DeptEmployeeCount
+        AVG(e.BaseSalary) OVER (PARTITION BY DepartmentID) AS DeptAverageSalary, SUM(e.BaseSalary) OVER (PARTITION BY DepartmentID) AS DeptTotalSalary, COUNT(*) OVER (PARTITION BY DepartmentID) AS DeptEmployeeCount

     FROM Employees